leonardopoggiani/Live-migration-Kubernetes-pods/notes/Discorso tesi.md

 A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
 Every cluster has at least one worker node.
 The worker node(s) host the Pods that are the components of the application workload.
 The control plane manages the worker nodes and the Pods in the cluster.
+There are several ways to deploy a Kubernetes cluster:

+* *bare metal*: you can install Kubernetes on a bare metal server, configuring all you need and as you need.
+Complex but very efficient and customizable
+* *locally*: you can install Kubernetes on your local machine, creating a cluster using a tool like **kind** or **minikube**.
+This is not a solution for production environment but it is for testing and developing.
+* *managed cluster*: you can buy your access to a Kubernetes cluster, not having to care about the configuration at all but just using it.

 In production environments, the control plane usually runs across multiple computers and a cluster usually runs multiple nodes, providing fault-tolerance and high availability.

 The control plane is actually made up of several components:
-* kube-apiserver This is the frontend server for the control plane, handling API requests.
+* **kube-apiserver**: This is the frontend server for the control plane, handling API requests.
-* etcd This is the database where Kubernetes stores all its information: what nodes exist, what resources exist on the cluster, and so on.
+* **etcd**: This is the database where Kubernetes stores all its information: what nodes exist, what resources exist on the cluster, and so on.
-* kube-scheduler This decides where to run newly created Pods.
+* **kube-scheduler**: This decides where to run newly created Pods.
-* kube-controller-manager This is responsible for running resource controllers, such as Deployments.
+* **kube-controller-manager**: This is responsible for running resource controllers, such as Deployments.
-* cloud-controller-manager This interacts with the cloud provider (in cloud-based clusters), managing resources such as load balancers and disk volumes.
+* **cloud-controller-manager**: This interacts with the cloud provider (in cloud-based clusters), managing resources such as load balancers and disk volumes.

 The control-plane components in a production cluster typically run on multiple servers to ensure high availability.

 The nodes are composed of:
-* kubelet This is responsible for driving the container runtime to start workloads that are scheduled on the node, and monitoring their status.
+* **kubelet**: This is responsible for driving the container runtime to start workloads that are scheduled on the node, and monitoring their status.
-* kube-proxy This does the networking magic that routes requests between Pods on different nodes, and between Pods and the internet.
+* **kube-proxy**: This does the networking magic that routes requests between Pods on different nodes, and between Pods and the internet.
-* Container runtime This actually starts and stops containers and handles their communications.
+* **Container runtime**: This actually starts and stops containers and handles their communications.

 Historically the most popular option has been Docker, but Kubernetes supports other container runtimes as well, such as containerd and CRI-O.
 Recently Docker has been deprecated.